Living in Malaysia: The Ultimate Expat Guide

 Arrived in 2024

 "As a freelancer, the Nomad visa changed my life.
-I work from magnificent cafés in Penang and pay three times less rent than in Paris."
+I work from gorgeous cafés in Penang and pay a third of the rent I did in Paris."

 Marc L.